-DATA PROTECTION ACT COMES INTO EFFECT

-The Data Protection Act, 2019 came into force on November 25, 2019.
-The objective of the Act is to make provision for the regulation of the processing of personal data, to provide for the rights of individuals and obligations of data controllers and processors.

-Insurance companies collect, retain and process a lot of personal data from their customers.
-The Act now requires that any organisation that collects, records, organises, disseminates or processes personal data must register with the data commissioner: The commissioner will provide a threshold for registration based on the nature of the industry, volumes and sensitivity of the data.

-The Act also provides for rights of the members of the public-they have to be informed of the use of the data, have a right to access their data, have a right to object to processing of all/or part of
+DATA PROTECTION ACT COMES INTO their data, have to consent to their data being The Data Protection Act, 2019 came into force on collected and can withdraw the consent that November 25, 2019.
+The objective of the Act is to as earlier granted among others. make provision for the regulation of the processing of personal data, to provide for the rights of The office of the Commissioner of Data is yet individuals and obligations of data controllers and to be established.
+Nonetheless, insurance processors. companies have to come up with data policies that reflect compliance with the data protection Insurance companies collect, retain and process a lot of personal data from their customers.
+The Act now requires that any organisation that collects, records, organises, disseminates or For insurance companies that are dealing with European Union companies or citizens, the processes personal data must register with the data General Data protection Regulations (GDPR) commissioner: The commissioner will provide a that came into effect in May 2018, still apply. threshold for registration based on the nature of the These two laws are separate and must both be industry, volumes and sensitivity of the data. complied with.
+The key objective of the GDPR is to protect the European Union Citizens/ The Act also provides for rights of the members residence from data privacy breaches wherever of the public-they have to be informed of the in the world they are. use of the data, have a right to access their data, have a right to object to processing of all/or part of